Need to know

 How long are Qantas flights grounded for?

-Domestic services are operating on a restricted schedule due to state border closures.
-Qantas advises international flights are unlikely to resume until July 2021, however they may not cancel flights until close to the departure date.
+Domestic services and flights between Australia and New Zealand are operating.
+International flights (excluding New Zealand) are suspended until 31 October 2021, however they may not cancel flights until close to the departure date.

 Claiming a credit voucher for non-cancelled Qantas flights